• Skip to primary navigation

 Buttery almond flour biscuits meet billows of whipped cream and ripe berries in this easy gluten-free strawberry shortcake recipe.

-When berries are in season, it's hard to go wrong with GF shortcake.
-Tender biscuits sop up rich berry juices all wrapped up in a blanket of velvety whipped cream.
-I have a favorite recipe for GF strawberry shortcake in my book made with ricotta biscuits, honey, and tarragon.
+When berries are in season, it's hard to go wrong with shortcake.
+Tender biscuits sop up rich berry juices all wrapped up in a blanket of velvety whipped cream – or better yet, vanilla-scented whipped mascarpone.
+I have a favorite recipe for gluten-free strawberry shortcake in my nerdy gluten-free flours cookbook, Alternative Baker made with ricotta biscuits, honey, and tarragon.
 But I'm excited to share this more classic version today!

-This gluten-free strawberry shortcake recipe is based on my gluten-free almond flour scones.
+I adapted this biscuit recipe from my gluten-free almond flour scones.
 The same buttery dough gets formed into round biscuits, baked until golden and craggy, and smothered with berries and whipped cream.

 Play around with different fruit, different types of dairy (non-dairy options below!), or add your favorite scone mix-ins such as chopped candied ginger or citrus zest.
 More flavor suggestions below!